- Associate Professor of Anthropology, Anthropology Discipline Coordinator, Department of Behavioral Sciences, University of Michigan-Dearborn

 - Eastern United States

 He received his PhD in Anthropology from the University of California-Berkeley (2011) and also holds an MA in Anthropology from the University of Pennsylvania (2006).
-Most recently he was a post-doctoral fellow at Stanford University's IHUM/Thinking Matters program and a lecturer in Stanford's Anthropology Department (2011-2013).
-Since Fall 2013 he has been Assistant Professor of Anthropology at the University of Michigan-Dearborn.
+Most recently before coming to Michigan, he was a post-doctoral fellow at Stanford University’s IHUM/Thinking Matters program and a lecturer in Stanford's Anthropology Department (2011-2013).